dhquangtuyenbkdn/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Summary
 **In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**
+    This dataset contains data about user for using loan with same info same as age, job We seek to predict for hight rate loan user with age, job, have hounsing or not

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**